Are you facing an unplanned pregnancy?

-Abortion – supporting your partner
+Abortion – supporting your partner or friend

 This information is for men who are supporting their partner’s decision to have an abortion.
 If your partner is undecided about her unplanned pregnancy, you may find it useful to read our fact sheet Unplanned pregnancy – information for men.Learn more

 The Women’s does not accept any liability to any person for the information or advice (or use of such information or advice) which is provided on the Website or incorporated into it by reference.
 The Women’s provide this information on the understanding that all persons accessing it take responsibility for assessing its relevance and accuracy.
 Women are encouraged to discuss their health needs with a health practitioner.
 If you have concerns about your health, you should seek advice from your health care provider or if you require urgent care you should go to the nearest Emergency Dept.